Сarbon neutrality

 Natural diamonds are mined from diamond-bearing bedrock — kimberlite

 Kimberlite is an igneous rock that formed billions of years ago deep underground and brought diamonds to the surface during ancient eruptions.
+But kimberlite is interesting not only as a source of diamonds.

 Kimberlite can naturally absorb CO₂ from the atmosphere through a process called carbonation

 This is not a hypothesis or a model.
-It has been proven by three years of research conducted by ALROSA specialists together with scientists from Moscow State University.
+It has been proved by three years of research conducted by ALROSA specialists together with scientists from Moscow State University.
+Direct measurements were taken at ALROSA's diamond deposits in Yakutia and the Arkhangelsk region, which confirmed this effect.

-This process — has no reverse effect
+This process has no reverse effect

 1